top of page

 Annie Peck—American explorer and mountaineer, the first person to climb and chart the elevations of the high peaks in the Andes Mountains

 Giovanna Garzoni-- artist and naturalist from Tuscany, and a contemporary of Galileo, Giovanna specialized in scientific illustration and was well known for her detailed studies of fruits, flowers, birds, and insects.
+She was also an expert paint maker with a wealth of knowledge about the geology of traditional pigments.

 Mary Gibbs—Minnesota conservationist of the early 20th century, champion for the protection of the headwaters of the Mississippi River, first woman in the world to be appointed commissioner of a state or national park